-Testing in this suite focused on audit logging on Verity Scan, Verity Relay and Verity Count, but all application and system logs were reviewed in order to validate that the audit logging was adequate.
+Testing in this suite focused on audit logging on Verity Scan, Verity Central and Verity Count, in order to validate that the audit logging was adequate.

-This test covered Verity Data, Verity Build, Verity Relay, Verity Touch Writer, Verity Scan, Verity Central as well as Verity Count.
+This test covered Verity Scan, Verity Central as well as Verity Count.

 This test was completed without issue, and each device and application passed the tests in this suite.